 One of the commonest ways that hackers use to penetrate corporate systems is by phishing attacks, wherein an employee might receive a seemingly harmless email that asks to reset the existing password.
 As soon as the recipient enters the current password, the hacker gets it to infiltrate the systems and networks.
 Clicking on these malicious links doesn’t only lead to stolen passwords but also gets the malware installed on the company system.
 And this is where the horror begins!

 As we continue keeping our private communication, financial transactions, and health-related details in cloud storage and digital devices, we invite hackers’ attention to access sensitive personal information posing serious security threats.
 This becomes a graver problem when it comes to jeopardizing organizational data.
 After all, enterprise data is worth millions, and its breach can cause irreparable damage to finance as well as to the brand.
-Having a strong password policy and fostering an overall security-driven culture can be the first and foremost step towards protecting confidential user/corporate information.
+Having a strong password policy with a powerful password combination and fostering an overall security-driven culture can be the first and foremost step towards protecting confidential user/corporate information.
 Building a fool-proof strategy is crucial to define a strong password policy across the company.
 The following steps should help.